AMDmi3/openstrike/README.md

 src/openstrike file.DAT
 ```

-Use left/right keys to rotate the chopper.
-That's all it does for
+Use arrow keys to control the chopper, Z/X/C to fire.
+That's all
-now.
+it actually does for now.

 ## Author